 cloned protein.
 Teachers will also receive training in bioinformatics and explore ways to infuse science career awareness into their classrooms.
 Basic skills in micropipetting and agarose gel electrophoresis . required.
 Examples of proof of basic skills are:

 Lab Activities for Middle School Life Science or Basic High School Biology

 This half-day workshop will give teachers an opportunity to introduce biotechnology to their students.
 This is a great way to garner interest in AP Biology classes or Biotechnology classes offered by the teacher's high school.
 Activities include DNA Extraction, Pipetting and Dye Electrophoresis.
 After this training, teachers have access to equipment and supplies to run lab 1 in the Amgen Biotechnology Experience program with extension labs included.
 Supplies and equipment check out during the school year is free.
-You are welcome to also join also us for the STI: The Amgen Biotechnology Experience.
+You are welcome to also join also us for the SI: The Amgen Biotechnology Experience.
 The workshop and four clock hours are provided for free.